-The Board may at any time and for any reason terminate or amend the Amended ESPP.
-Generally, no amendment may make any change in any option previously granted which adversely affects the rights of any participant without such participant's consent, provided that an offering period may be terminated by the Board if it determines that the termination of the offering period or the Amended ESPP is in the best interests of our company and our stockholders.
-To the extent necessary to comply with Section 423 of the Code, we will obtain stockholder approval of any amendment to the Amended ESPP.
+The Board may at any time and for any reason terminate or amend the ESPP.
+Generally, no amendment may make any change in any option previously granted which adversely affects the rights of any participant without such participant's consent, and any termination of the ESPP will not affect options previously granted provided that an offering period may be terminated by the Board if it determines that the termination of the offering period or the ESPP is in the best interests of our company and our stockholders or as permitted by the ESPP in connection with our dissolution or liquidation, our merger or Change in Control, or certain adjustments in our shares of common stock, as described above.
+To the extent necessary to comply with Section 423 of the Code, we will obtain stockholder approval of any amendment to the ESPP.

-Without stockholder consent and without regard to whether any participant rights may be considered to have been "adversely affected," the Amended ESPP's administrator may change the offering periods or purchase periods, designate separate offerings, limit the frequency and/or number of changes in the amount withheld during an offering period, and establish such other limitations or procedures as it determines consistent with the Amended ESPP.
-In addition, in the event the Board determines that the ongoing operation of the Amended ESPP may result in unfavorable financial accounting consequences, the Board may, in its discretion and, to the extent necessary or desirable, modify or amend the Amended ESPP to reduce or eliminate such accounting consequence.
-Such modifications or amendments will not require stockholder approval or the consent of any of the Amended ESPP's participants.
+Without stockholder consent and without regard to whether any participant rights may be considered to have been adversely affected, the administrator may change the offering periods or purchase periods, designate separate offerings, limit the frequency and/or number of changes in the amount withheld during an offering period, and establish such other limitations or procedures as it determines consistent with the ESPP.
+In addition, in the event the Board determines that the ongoing operation of the ESPP may result in unfavorable financial accounting consequences, the Board may, in its discretion and, to the extent necessary or desirable, modify or amend the ESPP to reduce or eliminate such accounting consequence.
+Such modifications or amendments will not require stockholder approval or the consent of any of the participants in the ESPP.

-The Amended ESPP will remain in effect until terminated by the Amended ESPP's administrator.
+The ESPP will remain in effect until terminated by the Board.